bf2fc6cc711aee1a0c2a/kafka-admin-api/README.md

 ### Run the Admin Server

 Once all steps above have been completed, you can run the Kafka Admin API.
-The server will start at [http://localhost:8080](http://localhost:8080).
+The server will start the following interfaces:
+- Management (`/metrics` and `/health` endpoints) [http://localhost:9990](http://localhost:9990)
+- REST API (`/rest/*`) on either [http://localhost:8080](http://localhost:8080) or [https://localhost:8443](https://localhost:8443), depending on TLS configuration.

 ### Admin Server Configuration